humanmade/altis-enhanced-search/docs/README.md

 ## Using Elasticsearch
 Elasticsearch is used to provide the search index, as such as a developer you can make direct use of Elasticsearch for advanced feature development.
 See [Using Elasticsearch](using-elasticsearch.md) for details.

+## Using Google Analytics (GA)
+Google Analytics can be configured to ingest search queries for further analysis and insights.
+This will inform future weightings and search configuration modifications.
+When configuring GA, the default query parameter value is `s`, see [Google Analytics - Set up Site Search](https://support.google.com/analytics/answer/1012264) for more information.

 ## Additional Configuration Options
 The following options can be enabled/disabled via the search configuration.